Accepting online and in-person consultation | (416)-708-8894 | support@holisticaretrauma.com | 4257 Sherwoodtowne Blvd, Suite 200, Mississauga, ON

 If things are unclear, consult a qualified mental health professional.

-We treat symptoms in the context of your cycle and life.
+We treat symptoms in the context of your lived experiences.

 Sessions are learning focused and paced with consent.
 We track your individual pattern, practice in-session skills, and plan for hard days so you are not alone with it.